You Talk, We Listen

 Since Sidewalk Talk began in 2015, we’ve created a global movement of human connection.

-• 156 people have started chapters across 20 countries and 105 cities, holding regular listening events that invite strangers to slow down, feel seen, and reconnect.
+156 people have started chapters across 20 countries and 105 cities, holding regular listening events that invite strangers to slow down, feel seen, and reconnect.
+Chapters come and go.
+To find out if there is a chapter in your town, sign up as a listener and access our latest spreadsheet of chapter leaders.

 From a grassroots idea to a global practice of presence—we’re just getting started.